jamescarr/mongoose-amqp-plugin/readme.md

 options object, all of which one (exchange) are optional but contain smart defaults.

   * `exchange` - the exchange to publish the model to on save.
-  * `host` - host of the amqp broker.
-Defaults to localhost
-  * `port` - port of the amqp broker.
-Defaults to 5672
+  * `url` - connector url of the amqp broker.
+For example amqp://guest:guest@localhost:5672
-  * `username` - the username to login with.
-Defaults to guest.
-  * `password` - the password to login with.
-Defaults to guest.
-  * `vhost`    - the vhost to connect to.
-Defaults to '/'

-cense
+## License

 (The MIT License)